Talaat Pasha: Crisis for the committee

 As tension built between the CUP and opposition, a meeting between Krikor Zohrab, Cavid, Talat, Halil Menteşe, İbrahim Hakkı Pasha, Vartkes Serengülian, and Karekin Pastermadjian, where the main topic of discussion was the CUP's lack of commitment to pluralism.
 The central committee voted against the opposition's points for cooperation, inflaming the already toxic political climate.
 On 21 November 1911, the opposition united around the Freedom and Accord Party.
 Talaat already had to step down as Interior Minister in March 1911 for his fellow committee-man Halil Menteşe.
-As a new election was called for 1912, Talaat made sure to be appointed Minister of Post and Telegraph in 22 January 1912 so the election outcome could be certain.
+As a new election was called for 1912, Talaat made sure to be appointed Minister of Post and Telegraph on 22 January 1912 so the election outcome could be certain.

 In the 1912 election known as the "election of clubs", Union and Progress won a lopsided victory against the Freedom and Accord Party due to widespread employment of electoral fraud and violence.
 As a result, Freedom and Accord organized a group in the military known as the Savior Officers to bring down the CUP dominated legislature.
 Talaat urged for Şevket Pasha, who was appointed Minister of War after the 31 March Incident, to resign as in the lead-up to the coup d'état, something he wrote that he regretted once Şevket Pasha did so in support of the Savior Officers.
 Eventually, pro-CUP Grand Vizier Said Pasha had to acquiesce to the Savior Officers demands, and the parliament was dissolved with a new election to take place in autumn of 1912.
 It was no longer safe for Unionists to be in the open, and it was plausible that the CUP would be banned by the government.
 Talaat had to once again lay low, hiding with Midhat Şükrü, Hasan Tahsin, and Cemal Azmi in Tahsin's brother-in-law's house.
 By 1912 Talaat definitely abandoned the belief that constitutionalism and rule of law could unite the multi-ethnic and fragmented "Ottoman nation", which was the original raison d'être of the Young Turks, and turned to more radical politics.
 He and other high ranking CUP leaders organized and gave speeches in a pro-war rally against the Balkan nations in Sultanahmet Square before the Balkan Wars broke out.